 Stone tools had been used to manufacture arrows, judging by the vestiges.
-The absence of animal fossils would have led to the belief that man would have adapted into an agricultural base without a hunting lifestyle with diets supplemented by yams and roots.
-Thus doubts remain as to what species of man belonged to that era, if he had not belonged to the Mesolithic culture.
+The absence of animal fossils would have led to the belief that man would have adapted to an agricultural base without a hunting lifestyle with diets supplemented by yams and roots.
+Thus doubts remain as to what species of man belonged to that era if he had not belonged to the Mesolithic culture.

 A series of cemeteries found in the other areas pertaining to that period such as Ibbankatuwa, Asmadala, Yapahuwa, and Pomparippu conform to the Megalithic era between the 10th and 8th centuries BC.
 Corroborative evidence has revealed that man has resorted to an agricultural mode of lifestyle.